emad-elsaid/rubrowser/readme.md

 there are couple things you need to keep in mind:

-* if your file doesn't have a valid ruby syntax it won't be parsed and will cause the gem to stop
+* if your file doesn't have a valid ruby syntax it won't be parsed and will print warning.
 * if you reference a class that is not defined in your project it won't be in the graph, we only display the graph of classes/modules you defined
-* the server analyze your code once upon the script starts if you changed your code you'll have to restart rubrowser
 * it statically analyze the code so meta programming is out of question in here
 * rails associations are meta programming so forget it :smile: